bact/sentimentdemo/README.md

 # sentimentdemo

-A simple text classification application, published mainly as an artifact for the purpose of demonstrating a software bill of materials.
+A simple text classification application, published solely as an artifact for the purpose of demonstrating a software bill of materials.
 Will be submitted to [spdx/spdx-examples](https://github.com/spdx/spdx-examples) repo.